gordonhatusupy/dotgraph/README.md

 dotgraph
 ==========

-d3.js dotgraph remake by Studio Brandstof based on the article "A simple remake for a simple chart" by Jon Schwabisch.
+d3.js dotgraph implementation by Studio Brandstof based on the article "A simple remake for a simple chart" by Jon Schwabisch.

 live version: <a href="http://lab.studiobrandstof.nl/dot_graph">http://lab.studiobrandstof.nl/dot_graph</a>